lukemorton/rui/README.md

 browsers in fact couple the two at render time.
 There are a number of optimisations to be had if we couple the two just before sending them to the browser.
 There are also other benefits that come from using a language to define style.
-Here is a list of benefits RUI could provide:
+Here is a list of benefits rui could provide:

   - Only compile CSS that is used in HTML
   - Only add classes to HTML elements that have styles defined